When it comes to our increasingly connected world, nothing is out of bounds for bad actors in cyberspace, including education.

 In one high-profile example in 2019, two breaches linked to aimsweb—the Pearson Education student assessment tool—compromised an astounding 673,487 records in school districts in Nevada.
 And in a 2018, a phishing attack on the San Diego Unified School District enabled hackers to access the central student database, affecting nearly 500,000 student records.

-Making matters more complicated, since the beginning of COVID-19, the world of education has changed dramatically.
-As schools increase their use of technology for teaching and learning in remote locations, cybercriminals prey on under-resourced IT departments that are vulnerable to penetration.
+Making matters more complicated, since the beginning of COVID-19, school and the world of education has changed dramatically.
+As schools increase their use of technology for teaching remote learning and online classes in remote locations, cybercriminals prey on under-resourced IT departments that are vulnerable to penetration and data breaches.